Manuscripts

 Tomorrow You

 Today you are Today You.
 What Today You does today can make a big difference for Tomorrow You.
-Especially if you’re going on a horrible family camping trip in a forest full of big foots.
+Especially if you’re going on a horrible camping trip in a forest full of big foots.

 400 words, prose.